★★★★ out of ★★★★★

 Fear not, Evil Dead fans.
 Or… perhaps fear a plenty.
 Simply put, this latest outing NAILED IT.
 All the elements that you want and expect are here.
 It is outrageously violent, stylish, and provides a roster of protagonists who you can root for.
 (And some cannon fodder.)
 One of the strong suits of the series is that it has an unrelenting pace, and gets to the entertaining bits quickly and often.

 The film opens with what will be a wrap-around scene, with the classic cabin (albeit a much nicer cabin) in the woods, where a trio of young adults is relaxing for a party.
-One of the girls at the cabin by the lake has been possessed, and things do not go well for the group.
+Something possesses one of the girls by the lake, and things do not go well for the group.
 We are off to the races!
-The party at the lake has been essentially wiped out, and the film flashes back, to one day prior, where the real story lies.
+An evil spirit wipes out the entire camping party, and then the film flashes back, to one day prior, where the real story lies.

 Beth, (Lily Sullivan) a rock band road-show guitar technician has found out she is pregnant and is taking a break from the tour to consult with her estranged sister Ellie (Alyssa Sutherland), since Ellie is a mother of three, and may be able to guide her through what to do next.
 Ellie, however, is exasperated, and on the verge of being forced out of a decaying apartment building that is going to be condemned.
 Her children, the curious DJ wanna-be Danny (Morgan Davies), the responsible Bridget (Gabrielle Echols), and the imaginative little Kassie (Nell Fisher) are an appealing group, and they love their mom and auntie.